The wild art of wolf drawing.

 Using your reference photos to guide you, start turning those basic shapes into a wolf by connecting and smoothing the lines.
 Sketch new lines to fix any mistakes in proportion.

-Remember that part of being a good artist is being a good rubber.
+Remember that part of being a good artist is being a good eraser.
 At this point, you can begin erasing your guidelines or, if you’re drawing digitally, hide the outline layer.

 Refining your wolf.